You’ve got a Western Digital Elements external hard drive. Or you’re thinking of getting one.

-This means that your 1TB WD Elements is going to have less than 1TB of space for you to use.
+This means that your 1TB WD Elements is going to have a bit less than 1TB of space for you to use.

-But for your backup of your Mac’s 400GB of used space a 1TB WD Elements drive would be fine.
+For your backup of a Mac with 400GB of used space a 1TB WD Elements drive would be fine.

-Can I Encrypt My Time Machine Backup on My WD Elements Drive?
+Can I Encrypt My Mac Data In The Backup On My WD Elements Drive?

-Yes, you can encrypt your Time Machine backup with Time Machine.
+Yes, you can encrypt your backup.
+The Time Machine backup software lets you set that option.

 And now you’ve learnt how to make a Time Machine backup with your WD Elements drive.
-With a backup you’ll have taken a copy of your files, keeping them safe.
+All Mac users should have a backup copy of their files, keeping them safe.